FTChinese/NEXT/README.md

 As the FT London will finish the Next FT in summer of 2016, their technology and experience will be suitable for the FTChinese when we upgrade our server side technology.
 Since we have very high standard both in terms of performance and code quality, outsourcing is not an option.

+## Cost
+* New Servers: we will be needing 10 new servers for the new site, replacing our current servers.
+* Software License: we need to pay software license to tools that we'll using in the design and development of the Next FTC, including Github Private Account (Coordination), Sublime (Developer), Get Sentry (Bug Capturing), Testing Services, Schetch (Designer), Invision (Designer), etc...
+* Bandwidth: we'll be needing 5M more bandwidth for the new site.

-## Quality
+## Performance
 The home page, story page and channel page contributes more than 90% of the site traffic.
 These pages will be developed from scratch and their performance will be evaluated every week by the following list.
 Code should be reviewed at least every month.

 ### Performance check list

-1. Get 100 points in Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
+* Get 100 points in Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
-2. Core experience, as defined in [General Best Practice](http://origami.ft.com/docs/developer-guide/general-best-practices/) is available in the first request, without any external CSS and JS.
+* Core experience, as defined in [General Best Practice](http://origami.ft.com/docs/developer-guide/general-best-practices/) is available in the first request, without any external CSS and JS.
-3. First response is smaller than 14k after GZIP.
+* First response is smaller than 14k after GZIP.
-4. Use serviceworker correctly to cache assets and save time.
+* Use serviceworker, when supported, to cache assets and save time.
-5. Don't load custom Chinese web font for web page.
+* Don't load custom Chinese web font for web page.
-6. Ad codes don't block critical content.
+* Ad codes don't block critical content.
-7. Load as less as possible CSS and images on mobile (especially data which are paid by traffic) by serving different mobile CSS and full CSS.
+* Load as less as possible CSS and images on mobile (especially data which are paid by traffic) by serving different mobile CSS and full CSS.
-8. Use skeleton screens, placeholders, relative divs and Responsive Image Service to load images and avoid reflow.
+* Use skeleton screens, placeholders, relative divs and Responsive Image Service to load images and avoid reflow.
-9. Lazy-load images that are not in the first view.
+* Lazy-load images that are not in the first view.
-10. Check if CSS and JS is loaded successfully and fall back when CDN fails.
+* Check if CSS and JS is loaded successfully and fall back when CDN fails.
-11. Use Preconnect and Prefetch to speed up asset loading.
+* Use Preconnect and Prefetch to speed up asset loading.
     `<link href="http://static.ftchinese.com/" rel="preconnect" crossorigin>`
-12. Core static pages (home, story and channel) should render regardless of database condition.
+* Core static pages (home, story and channel) should render regardless of database condition.

 None of the big web sites that we know of (Google, Baidu, FT, Guardian, etc...) has been able to achieve item 3.
 It requires us to be very clear of the priority order of every element on the page.
 But with our server in HK and main audience in mainland China, making sure critical content are rendered even on very unreliable internet connection is worth the extra effort.